fenixkz/rl_journey/Lesson-3/theory.md

 - Information loss → Distributional RL
 - Exploration efficiency → Noisy Networks

 By systematically addressing each limitation and carefully engineering their interactions, RAINBOW achieved performance that was greater than the sum of its parts.
-This approach—identifying specific problems, developing targeted solutions, and carefully combining them—became a template for future algorithm development in deep RL.
+This approach - identifying specific problems, developing targeted solutions, and carefully combining them - became a template for future algorithm development in deep RL.

 The success of RAINBOW also demonstrated the maturity of the DQN paradigm.
 It showed that value-based deep RL had evolved from a promising but unstable technique to a robust and powerful framework capable of achieving superhuman performance across a wide range of challenging domains.